Four Tips to Maintain Your Status

 - Part of a health benefits program offered on a group basis to employees or enrolled students by a designated sponsor; or

 - Offered through or underwritten by a federally qualified Health Maintenance Organization (HMO) or eligible Competitive Medical Plan (CMP) as determined by the Centers for Medicare and Medicaid Services of the U.S. Department of Health and Human Services.

-All full-time J-1 students have mandatory health insurance coverage through WashU’s Student Health Services that does meet all of the above requirements.
+All full-time J-1 students have mandatory health insurance coverage through WashU’s Habif Health and Wellness Center that does meet all of the above requirements.
 The fee for this coverage will be billed to the student’s WashU account each semester.

 J-1 Incident Reporting Requirement

 The Office of Private Sector Exchange Administration Academic and Government Programs (OPA-AG) monitors and enforces full compliance with Department regulations and policies with a focus on exchange visitors’ health, safety, and well-being; and responds to complaints and incidents.